 Welcome to Argentina!
-The United States and Argentina share a long history of bilateral commercial relations both in trade and investment.
-The United States is Argentina’s third-largest trading partner and U.S. companies are among the top investors in the country, with numerous U.S. companies maintaining sales and manufacturing subsidiaries in Argentina for over a century.
-Argentina is an important regional export market for the United States -- with a population of 40 million people.
-It is the second largest economy in South America and the fourth most populous country in Latin America.
+The U.S. and Argentina share a long history of bilateral commercial relations both in trade and investment.
+The United States is Argentina’s third-largest trading partner and U.S. companies are among Argentina’s top investors, with some U.S. companies maintaining local sales and manufacturing subsidiaries in the country for over a century.
+As the fourth most populous country in Latin America with a population of 42 million, Argentina is one of the largest economies in South America and, as such, remains an important export market for U.S. companies in a number of industries.

-The United States and Argentina share a mutually beneficial trade relationship with total bilateral trade in goods in 2011 exceeding $11 billion dollars.
-The trade profile is generally characterized by U.S. supplies of raw materials, intermediate goods, and capital goods to support Argentina’s industrial and agricultural sectors while Argentina exports food and agricultural products as well as intermediate goods to U.S. industry.
-While the United States enjoys a trade surplus with Argentina, approximately 90 percent of U.S. exports to Argentina are industrial inputs, intermediate goods, and capital goods, destined for such as computers, industrial and agricultural chemicals, agricultural and transportation equipment, machine tools, parts for oil field rigs, and refined fuel oil.
-Argentine, in turn, enjoys a very strong surplus in terms of bilateral agricultural trade, along with goods such as wine—Argentina is the fourth largest exporter of wine to the U.S.—fruit juices, crude oil, and intermediate goods such as seamless pipes, tubes, and other iron and steel products.
+The United States and Argentina share a mutually-beneficial trade relationship with total trade in goods reaching $14.8 billion in 2013.
+Two-way trade in private services between the two countries totaled an estimated $9.0 billion in 2013 (latest data available), with the U.S. exporting $7.1 billion to Argentina and importing $1.9 billion.
+The U.S. supplies raw materials, intermediate goods, and capital goods to feed Argentina’s industrial sector while Argentina exports food and agricultural products as well as intermediate goods to U.S. industry.
+The U.S. enjoys a trade surplus with Argentina.
+Approximately 90 percent of its exports to Argentina are destined for local industry and agriculture such as computers, industrial and agricultural chemicals, agricultural and transportation equipment, machine tools, parts for oil field rigs, and refined fuel oil.
+Argentine exports to the U.S., meanwhile, include goods such as wine—Argentina is one of the largest exporters of wine to the U.S.—fruit juices, crude oil, and intermediate goods such as seamless pipe, tubes, and other iron and steel products.

-The Country Commercial Guide presents information for companies to determine the market potential of the Argentine market.
-This year’s top market sectors described in Chapter Four are: Agricultural Machinery and Parts; Food Processing Equipment; Information and Communication Technology (ICT); Medical Equipment, Instruments, and Supplies; Mining Machinery and Equipment; Electronic Security Equipment; Renewable Energy Equipment, and Travel & Tourism to the United States and Food Ingredients.
-In the agribusiness sector bull semen and planting seeds are key areas with high potential.
+This Country Commercial Guide presents information for companies to determine the market potential of the Argentine market.
+This year’s top market sectors described in Chapter Four are: Agricultural Machinery and Parts; Electronic Security Equipment; Food Processing Equipment; Information and Communication Technology (ICT); Medical Technolory; Technology for Development of Non-conventional Hydrocarbons, and Travel & Tourism to the United States.
+Within the agribusiness sector, Animal Genetics (Bovine Semen), Food Ingredients (Natural Origin), and Planting Seeds are key areas that demonstrate high potential.

 We encourage you to work with the U.S. Embassy to explore opportunities in all sectors.
-Services offered to U.S. firms in Argentina include help with market-entry or expansion strategies and advocacy for tender bid and policy obstacles.
+Services for U.S. Companies in Argentina include help with market-entry or expansion strategies and advocacy for tender bid and policy obstacles.
 The U.S. Embassy also stands ready to help U.S. companies understand and address market challenges.

-In addition to the services of the U.S. Embassy, the U.S. Export-Import Bank is open for short-and medium-term financing for U.S. exports to private sector clients in Argentina.
+In addition to the services of the U.S. Embassy, the U.S. Export-Import Bank is open for short-and medium-term financing for U.S. exports to private sector clients in Argentina, but not for entities tied to the GOA.
 The Overseas Private Investment Corporation (OPIC) offers assistance to U.S. private investors in the form of political risk insurance, as well as loans and loan guarantees for their direct investment in Argentina.

 The U.S. Embassy Commercial Service in Argentina provides a wide range of services to help U.S. companies enter and expand operations in the country.
 For details on the services offered, see: Services for U.S. Companies.